 The Swymnut Masters is an adult aquatics fitness program with a home base in Marin County, California.
 The name suits us well as we are all pretty darned nutty about swimming.
 Our team was founded in January 2012 by award winning coaches Cokie Lepinski and Susie Powell long time friends, experienced masters swimmers and coaches that believe if it isn’t fun and it isn’t challenging, we just aren’t doing things right.

 We are partly a land based team and, somewhat unusual, partly a virtual team.
 For our land based swimmers, we operate out of two pools.
 Our primary pool is in Lucas Valley (a community pool in San Rafael, California) and we have a second pool in San Rafael at the Marin JCC.
 Click the tab in the upper menu for Swymnuts Lucas Valley or Swymnuts JCC and you can read about our operations at each location.
 Many of our members are not able to join us in our pools in San Rafael, and in fact, many live outside the area and even outside California.
 That is where the virtual component comes in.
 Our virtual swimmers have access to some outstanding workouts (all stored electronically on Dropbox) as well as support on many fronts from Cokie & Susie.
-We analyze your films; provide drills tailored to your needs; help craft race strategy for you; set up a taper; prep you for open water or swim competitions; and, keep you current with technique, nutrition, and trends in masters swimming.
+We can help you with your goals, provide drills tailored to your needs; help craft race strategy for you; set up a taper; prep you for open water or swim competitions; and, keep you current with technique, nutrition, and trends in masters swimming.

 We swim for good times!